Home » Youngest Women Cricketers in International Cricket (ODI & T20I)

 More Suggested Reads:

-Conclusion: Sajjida Shah is the Youngest Women’s Cricketer to Make an International Debut!
+Conclusion: Sajjida Shah Is the Youngest Debutant in Women’s Cricket!

 Siddharth Joshi is the voice behind GenZcricket, a cricket lover turned storyteller.
 Born in 2001, his dream of becoming a cricketer was cut short by an early injury—but his love for the game never faded.
 Instead, he found a new way to stay connected by analyzing matches, players, and stadiums through his platform.
 With GenZcricket, Siddharth aims to help the younger generation dive deeper into the game with insights, stats, and stories.
 His goal is to make cricket exciting, relatable, and accessible for fans of all ages—especially Gen Z.